Italian version

 Attendance is free of charge.

-Since places are limited, students who have never attended an Italian language course at the Language Center always receive priority.
+Since places are limited, students who have never attended an Italian language course at the Language Center always receive priority if places run out.

 You can take up to three free courses only if you are: